in ,

 What they learn from these:

-- the story of people of the cave to be strong and focused,
+2. The story of the people of the cave is strong and focused,